-The Battle For Orange County
+'This Election in California May Make All the Difference'

 Hans Keirstead is also slick and handsome, and plays the nerd to Rouda’s jock.
 His differences with Rouda are not over policy; their platforms are largely the same.
 The stem-cell researcher, who has never held office before, is running the most science-y campaign imaginable; there’s a double-helix underneath his logo, and his ads and mail pieces often show him in a lab coat or peering into a microscope.
 In his campaign headquarters in Costa Mesa, helix-like ribbons hung from the walls, and a sign on the wall said: “Science is his superpower!
 Voting is yours!”

-At a meet and greet at the home of supporters in Westminster, Keirstead arrived in a suit with no tie, silver hair coiffed.
+At a meet and greet at the home of supporters in Westminster, Keirstead arrived in a suit with no tie, his silver hair coiffed.
 He speaks in clipped tones.

 “The concern of a Dem lockout is real,” Keirstead said.
 “I’m disappointed in those candidates that dropped out after the registration for candidacy.”

 “And frankly I’m disappointed in Omar and Harley,” Keirstead said.
-“I view Harley as a spoiler, frankly, for the Democratic party.”
+“I view Harley as a spoiler, frankly, for the Democratic Party.”
 Keirstead called it a “minor irritation” but “confusing for the voter base” that the national party is backing Rouda while the state party is backing him.

 What Keirstead isn’t doing: saying much about Rohrabacher or about Baugh.
 Instead, his message is focused on Trump.
 “The scientist who will take on Trump,” one of his slogans goes.
 “Hans is running for Congress because Trump is dividing our country and rigging the system for those at the top,” a piece of campaign literature states.
 And besides, as Keirstead acknowledges, the DCCC is taking care of the anti-Baugh messaging for him.

-In the 45th district, Walters’s district, similar nastiness has erupted among the the Democratic candidates, with the party-backed Dave Min feuding with two of his opponents, Katie Porter and Brian Forde as the contenders scramble to be the one to face off against Walters.
-But in the 39th, where another possible shutout looms, the state party struck a truce between two of the top candidates, millionaires Andy Thorburn, a health insurance executive, and Gil Cisneros, a lottery winner and former Navy officer.
+In the 45th district, Walters’s district, similar nastiness has erupted among the the Democratic candidates, with the party-backed Dave Min feuding with two of his opponents, Katie Porter and Brian Forde, as the contenders scramble to be the one to face off against Walters.
+But in the 39th, where another possible shutout looms, the state party struck a truce between two of the top candidates, millionaires Andy Thorburn, a health-insurance executive, and Gil Cisneros, a lottery winner and former Navy officer.
 That race is complex on the Republican side as well, with multiple candidates duking it out amongst themselves.
 In effect, these have become closed primaries.

-At a get-out-the-vote rally in the 39th district at California State University — Fullerton on Wednesday, Rep. Adam Schiff, who represents Burbank and who has become a leading antagonist of the Trump administration as the ranking member on the House intelligence committee, spoke to activists gathered in the university’s arboretum and encouraged them to “throw the bums out.”
+At a get-out-the-vote rally in the 39th district at California State University, Fullerton, on Wednesday, Representative Adam Schiff, who represents Burbank and who has become a leading antagonist of the Trump administration as the ranking member on the House Intelligence Committee, spoke to activists gathered in the university’s arboretum and encouraged them to “throw the bums out.”
 In the audience were at least three of the candidates: Thorburn, Cisneros, and Sam Jammal.

 “Californians feel they’re in the backseat in national elections, there’s not much that can be done,” Schiff said.
 “This is not true today.
 This election in California may make all the difference, and Orange County may make all the difference.”
 But: “We are all pulling our hair out obviously with this cockamamie jungle primary we have, and it’s a law of unintended consequences.”

 “We should give a serious rethink to whether this makes sense,” Schiff told me of the jungle primary.
-“It’s very possible that these races will be decided by a handful of votes in terms of who goes on to the general and that people will be deprived of the opportunity of a choice between parties, and that would be I think tragic not only for the Democratic party but tragic for voters in not having a choice in November.”
+“It’s very possible that these races will be decided by a handful of votes in terms of who goes on to the general and that people will be deprived of the opportunity of a choice between parties, and that would be I think tragic not only for the Democratic Party but tragic for voters in not having a choice in November.”

-Fran Sdao, the chair of the Orange County Democratic party, downplayed the chaos when I spoke to her after the event.
+Fran Sdao, the chair of the Orange County Democratic Party, downplayed the chaos when I spoke to her after the event.

 “It’s settled down a lot,” she said.
 “Each one has their army of supporters.
 And if each one brings their army of supporters to the polls, all Democrats will benefit from that.”

-As for the confusion between which party apparatuses were supporting who in which districts, Sdao said the state party’s endorsement was important, and that every day her office gets calls asking who they’ve endorsed.
+As for the confusion between which party apparatuses were supporting whom in which districts, Sdao said the state party’s endorsement was important, and that every day her office gets calls asking who they’ve endorsed.
 The endorsement “means something,” she said.
 “And it should.”

 “The California Democratic Party has been an invaluable partner as we have worked to flip these districts,” said Drew Godinich, a DCCC spokesman.
-“Ultimately we share the same goal – to beat Republicans and win House seats in California in November.”
+“Ultimately we share the same goal—to beat Republicans and win House seats in California in November.”

 For Republicans, the messiness on the Democratic side has been a relief.

-“National Democrats were forced to spend many millions of dollars to avert a catastrophe in 3 of their must-win districts,” National Republican Congressional Committee spokesman Jesse Hunt said in an email.
+“National Democrats were forced to spend many millions of dollars to avert a catastrophe in three of their must-win districts,” National Republican Congressional Committee spokesman Jesse Hunt said in an email.
 “Whichever candidates emerge on the Democrats’ side will be unelectable in a runoff after all of them adopted extremely progressive policy positions in order to win and had their personal dirty laundry aired out by members of their own party.”

 Paul Martin’s mistake was thinking all politics were more national than they really are.
 I met Martin, who wore a hip oversized jean jacket and black-framed glasses, at a bougie shopping plaza called The Camp in Costa Mesa.
 Martin is running as a Republican challenger to Rohrabacher, but really he’s a protest candidate.